stanleyko2004/tao-discord-bot/README.md

 - change permissions to commands.has_any_role so non-admins can't see the other commands
 - gacha for mystery box?
 - REALLY NEED EAGER GENERATING MISSIONS
+- better way of letting peoople they got verified (maybe like stay there for a day and delete?)